BC-CSCI-1102-F18-MW/ps0.5/README.md

 9. Click the ``Push`` on the right in the bottom menubar, between ``master`` and ``files``.

 9. Go to GitHub and find your respository for this problem set.
-You should see the changes reflected in your problem set repository.
-This is the problem set we will grade.
-If you've gotten this far, congratulations!
+You should see the changes reflected in your problem set repository and see ``last updated 1 minute ago`` (or thereabouts).
+This is what we will grade.
+Congratulations!
 You are ready for Problem Set 1.